SubtleTools/tsport-package-template/SETUP.md

 # Go-to-TypeScript Port Setup Guide

-This guide explains how to create a new TypeScript port of a Go library using the test strategy demonstrated in this Lipgloss-TS project.
+This guide explains how to create a new TypeScript port of a Go library using the test strategy demonstrated in this lipgloss project.

 ## Prerequisites